-The relationship between marijuana and high blood pressure is so complex that even the experts cannot agree on whether our favorite herb is safe for people with hypertension.
+The relationship between marijuana and high blood pressure is so complex that even the experts cannot agree on whether cannabis is safe for people with hypertension.

-Some say that cannabis increases the risk of cardiac arrest in people who already suffer from high blood pressure, while others claim that there aren’t enough cases to prove that claim.
+Some say that cannabis use increases the risk of cardiac arrest in people who already suffer from high blood pressure, while others state that more studies are needed to prove such claims.

 Most of the studies I found while writing this article also have opposing conclusions.